yt-dlp/yt-dlp/CONTRIBUTING.md

 ###  Is your question about yt-dlp?

-It may sound strange, but some bug reports we receive are completely unrelated to yt-dlp and relate to a different, or even the reporter's own, application.
+Some bug reports are completely unrelated to yt-dlp and relate to a different, or even the reporter's own, application.
 Please make sure that you are actually using yt-dlp.
 If you are using a UI for yt-dlp, report the bug to the maintainer of the actual application providing the UI.
 On the other hand, if your UI for yt-dlp fails in some way you believe is related to yt-dlp, by all means, go ahead and report the bug.

 If the issue is with `youtube-dl` (the upstream fork of yt-dlp) and not with yt-dlp, the issue should be raised in the youtube-dl project.